thom/azure-app-migration/README.md

 ## Architecture Explanation

-The previos implementation of the application had the following pain points:
+The previous implementation of the application had the following pain points:

 1. The web application is not scalable to handle user load at peak
 2. When the admin sends out notifications, it's currently taking a long time because it's looping through all attendees, resulting in some HTTP timeout exceptions